codatio/codat-docs/docs/integrations/accounting/netsuite/oracle-netsuite-faq.md

 ## Does our NetSuite integration support Multi-Book Accounting

 _Multi-Book Accounting_ is a NetSuite feature that allows users to post transactions to specific journals.
 Apart from Journal entries, our accounting data model is unable to represent this journal information for the data types supported by the NetSuite integration.
-All other transactional data is pulled to Codat if Multi-Book Accounting is enabled.
+All other transactional data is read to Codat if Multi-Book Accounting is enabled.

 ## Does our NetSuite integration support OneWorld?